pulumi/docs/content/blog/continuous-delivery-to-any-cloud-using-github-actions-and-pulumi/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Continuous Delivery to Any Cloud using GitHub Actions and Pulumi"
-authors: ["chris-smith"]
+authors: ["joe-duffy"]
-tags: ["todo"]
+tags: ["news"]
-date: "2017-01-01"
+date: "2018-10-17"

-draft: true
-description: "TODO: Put in a reasonable summary"
+description: "Announcing our partnership with GitHub on GitHub Actions feature, allowing you to use Pulumi in your CI/CD more broadly."
 ---